 Note-Taking – Evernote, OneNote, Notion, Notability

-Although evidence suggests that note-taking isn’t the best way to study, we can still derive benefit from taking notes to supplement our revision (which should be based around active recall and spaced repetition!).
-I’ve used a range of note-taking apps during my time as a student and as a doctor, below are just a few that I’ve found particularly helpful.
+Although evidence suggests that note-taking isn’t the best way to study, we can still derive benefit from taking notes to supplement our revision (which should be based around active recall and spaced repetition).
+I’ve used a range of note-taking apps during my time as a student and as a doctor, but these are my favourites.

 OneNote is often the forgotten sibling of the Microsoft Office applications – it’s often in the shadow of its more well-known relatives – Word, Excel and PowerPoint.
 But it shouldn’t be.
 OneNote is a very powerful tool for capturing and organising your notes within an interface which is relatively simple to use.
 Personally, I relied on OneNote extensively when I was a student in order to keep track of all my handwritten notes which I would scan in and then add to using the infinite horizontal canvas provided by OneNote.
 If you haven’t checked it out before and you’ve got a Microsoft Account, then it’s definitely worth having a look.